-Children and teenagers around the world learn to recognize conflict and use nonviolent ways to resolve it through peace clubs in their schools.
-Through stories and role plays they learn about respect, self-esteem, people who are different from them and creative ideas for responding to conflict and injustice.
+One of the ways we promote peacebuilding with young people is through Peace Camps.
+Children, teenagers and young adults learn to recognize conflict and use nonviolent approaches in their schools.
+Through stories and role plays, they learn about respect, self-esteem, different perspectives and creative ideas for responding to conflict and injustice.

 Churches all around the country are seeing violence and guns affect their communities, be it through the news, mass shootings, suicide, neighborhood violence or other ways.
 As a people of God, we need to grapple with what a faithful response to this reality is.

 The following are some ways MCC works to reduce violence and offer tools for others to partner in this important work:

 - Offering resources for congregations to talk about guns.
 This includes a conversation guide for congregations to address this difficult and divisive topic and a theological resource to help congregations connect Biblical themes of peace to the reality of violence in today’s context.

 - Partnering with RAWtools to offer peacemaker events.
 Read more about the program.

 - Helping equip people to advocate for gun violence prevention.

 MCC photo/RAW Tools